inventree/inventree-docs/docs/report/report.md

 !!! warning "HTML Rendering Limitations"
     When rendered in debug mode, @page attributes (such as size, etc) will **not** be observed.
 Additionally, any asset files stored on the InvenTree server will not be rendered.
 Debug mode is not intended to produce "good looking" documents!

-## Uploading Templates

-Custom report templates can be uploaded using the [Admin Interface](../settings/admin.md).
-Only users with admin access can upload and/or edit report template files.

 ## Report Assets